Hotel Transylvania (film): Plot

 Meanwhile, the hotel chef Quasimodo, with the help of his pet rat Esmeralda, learns that Johnny is a human and kidnaps him to cook him.
 Drac intervenes and magically freezes Quasimodo to keep him from telling anyone that Johnny is human.
-Drac leads Johnny to his quarters and shows him a painting of Martha, allowing Johnny to realize why Drac built the hotel and became overprotective of Mavis.
+Drac leads Johnny to his quarters and shows him a painting of Martha, allowing Johnny to realize why Drac built the hotel, became overprotective of Mavis, and his hatred for humans.
 Johnny then agrees to leave for good, but Drac, noticing that Mavis and Johnny's feelings for each other are real, persuades him to stay for the time being to avoid ruining Mavis's birthday.
 Drac and Johnny begin to bond and have fun together.

 The party is a great success the next night, and Mavis looks forward to opening a gift from Martha.
 However, when Johnny and Mavis share their first kiss, Drac overreacts, and in his outburst, inadvertently confesses to deceiving Mavis with the town.
-A still-frozen Quasimodo bursts in and Mr. Fly reveals from his frozen speech that Johnny is a human disguised by Drac.
+A still-frozen Quasimodo bursts in and Mr. Fly reveals from his frozen speech that Johnny is a human disguised by Drac, who is guilty about his lie.
 The guests are shocked and outraged by the deceit at play, but Mavis is undeterred and wants to be with Johnny.
-Johnny feigns uninterest in Mavis and rejects her out of respect for her father and leaves the hotel.

-A heartbroken Mavis flies onto the roof with her mother's gift, and Drac follows her in hopes of comforting her.
-He learns the present is a book about how Drac and Martha "Zinged" and fell in love.
-Drac realizes he no longer knows humankind's true tolerance of monsters.
+Johnny rejects her out of respect for her father and leaves the hotel.
+A heartbroken Mavis flies onto the roof with her mother's gift, and Drac follows in hopes of comforting her.
+He learns the present is a book about how he and Martha "zinged" and fell in love, and realizes he no longer knows mankind's true tolerance of monsters.
 After apologizing to the patrons, Drac persuades Frank, Wayne, Griffin, and Murray to head out into the human world to help him find Johnny, and with the scent-tracking ability of Wayne's daughter, Winnie, they learn that he is about to catch a flight back to the United States.